Not present in UK

 - Report sightings in Great Britain to us using Tree Alert.

-- Report sightings in Northern Ireland to the Irish forestry authorities using TreeCheck, the all-Ireland tree disease reporting tool.
+- Report sightings in Northern Ireland to the Irish forestry and plant health authorities using TreeCheck, the all-Ireland tree disease reporting tool.

 Please note that Tree Alert and TreeCheck both require photographs to be uploaded.
 These should be clear, well-lit, close-up pictures of symptoms.